General Information

 LBCC offers four types of certificates:

-A Certificate of Achievement1 is awarded for successful completion of a course of study that consists of at least 16 units and is indicated on a transcript.
+A Certificate of Achievement1 is awarded for successful completion of a course of study that consists of at least 16 units and is indicated on official transcripts.
 In some cases, approved certificates may have a range of 8-15.5 units.

-A Certificate of Accomplishment1 is awarded for successful completion of a course of study that consists of less than 16 units and is not noted on a student’s transcript.
+A Certificate of Accomplishment1 is awarded for successful completion of a course of study that consists of less than 18 units.
+This certificate, which is not approved by the California Community Chancellor's Office, is not included on official transcripts.

 Certificates of Achievement and Accomplishment are offered in specific occupational areas.
 All CTE certificates of Achievement and Accomplishment are reviewed by advisory committees comprised of representatives of the appropriate industry, students, and faculty.
 This process assures that programs meet current and future industry needs.